holochain/holochain/docs/specs/src/hwp_2_overview.md

 4. Agents share Records of the Actions they take with other Agents through distributed storage so that those Records can be retrieved by other Agents reliably.

-5. Agents validate received Actions before storing them.
+5. Agents validate received Actions before storing or sharing them.

 6. Agents respond to requests for stored information.